The ability to build a collaborative culture makes DevOps the most sought-after IT practice for every industry, regardless of size.

 1) Collaboration

 The most common challenge many firms face is the ‘lack of collaboration’ among the internal teams.
-More than a process, this is a culture that many are looking for but cannot achieve quickly.
+More than a process, this is a culture that many are looking for but cannot easily achieve.
 This is where DevOps plays a crucial role by bringing together the Development and Operations teams.

-Saying goodbye to the siloed approach, DevOps bridged gaps between the Dev and Ops teams, making them aware of each other’s tasks.
-This resulted in quality checks at every step and necessary testing, making the product ready at the end of the process chain.
-All this means strong collaboration.
+Saying goodbye to the siloed approach, DevOps bridged gaps between Dev and Ops teams, making them aware of each other’s tasks.
+This results in quality checks at every step and necessary testing, making the product ready at the end of the process chain.
+All this means a strong collaboration.

 2) Automation